Time to Do Your Homework

 AND WHAT'S CONSIDERED “TOO FREQUENT"?

 At some companies, it’s the number and frequency of claims more than the size that sets off their alarm bells.
 For example, it can appear that you’re using your policy as a substitute for good home maintenance.
 Insurance underwriters say the typical homeowner has one claim every 10 years.
-Anything more than can increase your risk rating, and your premium.
+Anything more than that can increase your risk rating, and your premium.
 If you’ve been with your company for long time, they might be more flexible … or not.

 Again, if you’re not sure whether to make a claim, try talking with your insurer’s underwriting department.